 The nasty in-your-face truth of whiteness, or more correctly white power, is that it is so much deeper than an issue of false consciousness, hegemonic culture or ideology.
 Indeed, we do ourselves a profound disservice when we buy into what amounts to left-wing conspiracy theories which postulate that possessive whiteness is a mask, a front, a veneer, that obscures class relations, or some other dispensation of power, that are supposedly more fundamental than these other antagonisms and contradictions.

-And, against the cries of heresy from within the left, we must also say that as this is a materialist relationship, it is a relationship in which there are material benefits to those on top.
-The settler working class, those who veered so hard into the Trump camp, benefit from stolen indigenous land and indigenous genocide.
-Indeed their entire society would not exist without it, and whiteness, as an attitude, is outlined in part by a deep sense of territorial entitlement: this is their land, their country and they will fight to death to keep it.
+And, against the cries of heresy from within the left, we must be firm and declare that as whiteness is a materialist relationship, it is a relationship in which there are material benefits to those on top.
+The settler working class, those who veered so hard into the Trump camp, benefit from stolen Indigenous land, stolen Black labour, and ongoing targeted violence against our bodies and nations.
+Indeed their entire society would not exist without it, and whiteness, as an attitude, is outlined in part by a deep, one might even say pathological, sense of territorial entitlement: this is their land, their country and they will fight to death to keep it.

-They also benefit deeply from the parasitic structure of the imperialist world-economy, a world-system in which the handful of wealthy countries absorb value and the inexpensive products of Third World labour—which are dispersed to the metropolitan working class through superwages, cheap goods and a social democratic welfare state—while exporting death, pain and immiseration to the colonies on a global scale.
+They also benefit deeply from the parasitic structure of the modern/colonial/capitalist world-economy, a world-economy in which the handful of wealthy countries absorb value and the inexpensive products of Third World labour—which are dispersed to the metropolitan working class through superwages, cheap goods and a social democratic welfare state—while exporting death, pain and immiseration to the colonies on a global scale.

 And, as I said, this is the world that is under threat.
 It is under threat because the oppressed peoples of the Third and Fourth Worlds are rising up to take back what is ours: our lands, our resources, and our lives.
 The pedestal is crumbling.

-Indeed, I’d go further in saying that Trump’s relatively stunning victory shows the danger of the general leftist practice of for the last century ignoring, if not pandering directly to, the inherent underlying viciousness of the settler nation, across all internal lines of class and gender, through appeals to their misdiagnosed class interests.
-Yes Sanders appealed to them as well, however, we have to consider the truth of the fact that, following the failed candidacy of a soft social democrat, this sector of the settler nation, a sector we are told by 150 years of orthodoxy is a sector whose direct materialist interests are in overturning the capitalist world-economy, swung hard towards a movement rooted deeply in white nationalism.
-Trump promised to make “their” amerika great again by effectively dragging it over piles of Red, Brown and Black bodies.
+Indeed, I would go further and say that Trump’s relatively stunning victory shows the danger of the general leftist practice of for the last century ignoring, if not pandering directly to, the inherent underlying viciousness of the settler nation, across all internal lines of class and gender, through appeals to their misdiagnosed class interests.
+Yes Sanders appealed to them as well, however, we have to consider the truth of the fact that, following the failed candidacy of a soft social democrat, this sector of the settler nation, a sector we are told by 150 years of anti-capitalist orthodoxy is a sector whose direct materialist interests are in overturning the capitalist world-economy, swung hard towards a movement rooted deeply in white nationalism.
+Trump promised to make “their” America great again by effectively dragging it over piles of Red, Brown and Black bodies.
 And they lapped it up.

 There are lessons to be learned here.
 We cannot delude ourselves any longer.
 We must be clear, decisive and bold in both our analysis and our action if we are going to win.
 But in the end I do believe that we are winning.
 I have always had the deepest and most utter confidence in the global alignment of forces.